adiithyaneelakantan/adiithyaneelakantan.github.io/README.md

 To change colors, search and replace these hex values in the CSS file.

 ### Typography
-The website uses Helvetica font at 12px base size.
+The website uses Helvetica font at 18px base size.
 To change the font:
 1. Open `css/styles.css`
 2. Find the `body` rule
 3. Update the `font-family` property

 ### Content
-All content is in `index.html`.
-Update the sections:
-- About
-- Updates
-- Research Vision
-- Publications
+Content is spread across multiple pages:
+- `index.html` - Home page with About, Updates, Research Vision, and Publications
-- Academic Projects
+- `projects.html` - Academic Projects page
-- Experience
+- `experience.html` - Experience page

+Update the sections in their respective HTML files.

 ## 📱 Responsive Breakpoints